 Day 2– Dive Into the Past

 There is still so much to see in Athens, so this will be another action-packed day!
 Begin with a visit to the Temple of Olympian Zeus, which is one of the most important archaeological sites in the city.
-Head for Syntagma Square, the city’s main square and enjoy breakfast Greek style.
+Head for Syntagma Square, the city’s main square, and enjoy a Greek-style breakfast.
 Try a rich cup of Greek coffee and a fresh tyropitta (cheese pie) in one of the kaféneio – coffee shops.
 You’ll want to head to the nearby Parliament building just before 11:00 to see the Changing of the Guard ceremony.
 It’s performed by the Evzonas – the guards in their distinct white uniform with pompom decorated clogs and black tasseled hats.
 The soldiers guard the tomb of The Unknown Soldier.

 From there, catch a cab to the foot of Mount Lycabettos (300 m); if you are feeling energetic, you can walk up the winding path to the top of the hill.
 If you’re looking for something easier, you can catch the funicular train up the mountain!
 At the top, there is a wonderful panoramic view across Athens to the Acropolis.
 It also has a good restaurant, which is perfect for a drink and lunch after your journey to the top.

 Once you are back down the hill and in the center of Athens once more, it is time to join a fun tour to Cape Sounio.
 This beautiful cape was first mentioned in Homer’s Odyssey and is where the ruins of the Temple of Poseidon stand high on the clifftop overlooking the glistening sea.
 The excursion ends back in central Athens, perfect for heading to Klimataria, a nearby taverna with drinking, dancing, and delicious food.
 Spend the night at one of Athens’ stunning hotels.